Resource Management and Allocation

 - Parent tasks assigned to your resources will not be included in resource views because parent tasks summarize their children.
 For more information about this, see our articles about Hierarchy: Indent or Outdent Rows and Parent Rollup Functionality.

-- Formulas can't be used in fields being used for resource management (Contact List, Text/Number).
+- Formulas can't be used in the Contact List column being used for resource management.
 You can, however, reference resource management fields in formulas that are placed in fields not being used for resource management.

 Track and Allocate Resources

-Resource Viewers can see cross-project resource views from Home in the left panel and from project-specific views from within project sheets.
+Resource Viewers can see cross-project resource views from Browse in the left panel and from project-specific views from within project sheets.

-- Click the Menu icon (upper-left corner of the Smartsheet window) > Home.
+- Click the Menu icon (upper-left corner of the Smartsheet window) > Browse.

 - Click Resource Views.